aiplanethub/five-week-data-science-bootcamp/day-3-more-on-statistics-data-cleaning-and-eda.md

 ### Distribution

 * Let’s take the heights dataset consisting of student IDs and heights: [https://bit.ly/Heights\_Data](https://bit.ly/Heights\_Data)&#x20;
-* The most convenient way to take a quick look at a distribution in seaborn is the distplot() function.
+* The most convenient way to take a quick look at a distribution in seaborn is the displot() function.
 On plotting a distplot on this dataset, we’ll observe a bell shaped curved like this:

 &#x20;                      &#x20;